 Work experience in business, industrial, governmental, or service organization as may be relevant to career objective.
 The work experience is considered as an opportunity to apply and extend knowledge obtained in the classroom.
-Prerequisite: at least six (6) computer science courses and approval by faculty and the Director of Cooperative Education.
+Prerequisite: at least six (6) computer science courses and approval by faculty advisor.

-CMS 336 INTRO TO UNIX/LINUX
+CMS INTRO TO UNIX/LINUX 336

-This course is intended to expose students to understand what Unix/Linux is and how to use it.
+This course exposes students to understand what Unix/Linux is and how to use it.
 Students will gain a technical overview of Unix/Linux by building knowledge and understanding through hands-on experiences.
-The topics covered will include basic commands and system structures; system tools; output redirection; command line text editing, e-mail and system calls; file system basics; and, basic shell scripting.
+The topics covered include basic commands and system structures, system tools, output redirection, command line text editing, e-mail and system calls, file system basics, and basic shell scripting.
 Prerequisite: CMS 337.